 Windows + Ctrl + F4

-This keyboard shortcut allows close the current virtual desktop.
+This keyboard shortcut allows you to close the current virtual desktop.

 Windows + Ctrl + Left or Right Arrow